-In 2010 and 2011, he coached All-America safety Matt Johnson, who earned first team All-Big Sky Conference honors both seasons before being drafted in the fourth round of the NFL Draft by the Dallas Cowboys.
+In 2010 and 2011, Schmedding coached All-America safety Matt Johnson, who earned first team All-Big Sky Conference honors both seasons before being drafted in the fourth round of the NFL Draft by the Dallas Cowboys.
 Minnerly was honorable mention All-Big Sky both seasons.
-Schmedding also coached cornerbacks in 2011, a group which included first team All-Big Sky selection T.J.
-Lee.
+Schmedding also coached cornerbacks in 2011, a group which included eventual three-time first team All-Big Sky selection T.J.
+Lee III.
 In 2010, Eastern led the NCAA Championship Subdivision in interceptions with 26 as EWU won the NCAA Division I title.

 The linebackers Schmedding coached in 2009 included junior J.C.
 Sherritt, who was named to all six FCS All-America teams and was second in the voting for the Buck Buchanan Award given to the top defensive player in the FCS.
 He set school and Big Sky records with 170 total tackles as he led the FCS with an average of more than 14 stops per game.
 Sherritt would go on to win the Buck Buchanan Award in 2010.

 Schmedding coached safeties in 2007 – including two-time All-Big Sky performer Bryan Jarrett.
 He previously worked with linebackers (2004), the secondary (2005) and safeties (2006) as a graduate assistant from 2004-06 in his first three seasons at EWU.